proofcastlabs/event-attestator-nitro/README.md

 - `ping`: ping the EA server to establish whether it is active.
-- `sign-event $chain_id $tx_id`: request the signature of all configuration-compatible events for the transaction `$tx_id` on the blockchain `$chain_id`, if successful returns a list of signed events.
+- `sign-event $chain_id $tx_id`: request the signature of all configuration-compatible events for the transaction `$tx_id` on the blockchain `$chain_id`; if successful, returns a list of signed events.
-- `get-attestation`: request attestation information, returns `[signignAddress, signingPubKey, Attestation]`, where `Attestation` is an NSM-backed attestation with `signingPubKey` and the EA Server configuration content.
+- `get-attestation`: request attestation information, returns `[signignAddress, signingPubKey, Attestation]`, where `Attestation` is an NSM-backed attestation with `signingPubKey` and the EA Server configuration content. **Important**: attestation details are tied to a specific EA Server enclave image, that is to a specific running enclave instance of a specific docker build.
+As such, they do not survive EA Server re-runs and even more so executable or configuration changes.
+This is by design, so that, once verified, the attestation certifies that a specific running instance and, most importantly, its signing key, are as advertised.

 ### Debugging